 During the time as a research assistant at the CIDEG Research Center at Tsinghua University, involvement was in Dr. Han Zixuan's postdoctoral research on "The Impact of Digital Economy on Traditional Spatial and Geographical Patterns."
 This research experience provided a deeper understanding of the spatial spillover effects of the digital economy, which also exhibit similar effects in the agricultural sector with the introduction of digital technologies.
 This paper will analyze the spatial spillover effects of the digital economy's development on agricultural carbon emissions.
 Research in this area has a certain foundation.
-Wang Jin (2023) argues that there is spatial autocorrelation between the development of the digital economy and agricultural carbon emissions.
+Wang argues that there is spatial autocorrelation between the development of the digital economy and agricultural carbon emissions.
 Specifically, the spatial spillover effects of the digital economy's impact on agricultural carbon emissions include two aspects: First, knowledge spillover-type spatial spillover effects.
 The digital economy, through efficient information transmission technologies, can eliminate resource distribution limitations between regions, accelerate the sharing of knowledge and technology, and allow knowledge and information to flow freely.
 This creates a dissemination effect of information and knowledge, strengthening connections between regions and promoting interaction between urban and rural areas.
-In other words, knowledge spillover effects will have a profound impact on the digital economy development and agricultural carbon emission levels in neighboring regions.
+In other words, knowledge spillover effects will have a profound impact on the digital economy development and agricultural carbon emission levels in neighboring regions [10].
 Second, technology diffusion-type spatial spillover effects.
-Driven by the digital economy, new production technologies used by agricultural operators will rapidly spread to surrounding areas and even broader regions, creating a positive demonstration effect for neighboring areas to emulate and learn.
-This emulation and demonstration effect will not only promote the renewal and iteration of agricultural production technologies but also facilitate the spatial diffusion and spread of green management concepts across different regions, agricultural sectors, and farmers, improving regional agricultural environments and promoting the implementation of green production concepts (Chen Yubin et al., 2022).
+Driven by the digital economy, new production technologies used by agricultural operators will rapidly spread to surrounding areas and even broader regions. creating a positive demonstration effect for neighboring areas to emulate and learn.
+This emulation and demonstration effect will not only promote the renewal and iteration of agricultural production technologies but also facilitate the spatial diffusion and spread of green management concepts across different regions, agricultural sectors, and farmers, improving regional agricultural environments and promoting the implementation of green production concepts [11].
 Therefore, the digital economy will not only generate agricultural carbon reduction effects in the local area but also create spillover effects in neighboring regions.

 The core of "Theoretical Deduction II" is the theory of spatial and temporal dynamic effects, with temporal dynamic effects corresponding to spatial spillover effects.
 The development of the digital economy is a dynamic and ongoing process, and its impact on agricultural carbon emissions will gradually intensify over time.
 On one hand, during the early stages of digital economy development, factors such as imperfect digital infrastructure, insufficient application of information technologies, and incomplete data acquisition systems hinder the effective integration of digital technologies with traditional agriculture.
 On the other hand, the carbon reduction effects of digital economy development are closely related to the support provided by digital technologies, but the process of technological innovation, research, development, and promotion takes a relatively long time.
 At the same time, the improvement of farmers' human capital is an accumulative process.
-In the early stages of digital economy in agriculture to manifest quickly.
-Given that the agricultural carbon reduction effects of digital economy in agriculture have a time lag.
+In the early stages of digital economy development, the digital divide among farmers will make it difficult for the carbon reduction effects of the digital economy in agriculture to manifest quickly.
+Given that the agricultural carbon reduction effects of digital technologies will be limited in the short term, it can be inferred that the carbon reduction effects of the digital economy in agriculture have a time lag.
 This will be further analyzed in the empirical section.